gigamac/yaml-to-graphic-py/README.md

   - optional needs are dotted connections
   - artifact needs are thick links
   - it aggregates matching needs from different rules scenarios and displays the properties of the first need in a match
-- it can show you where your yaml is possibly overcomplex or containing redundant stages

 ## How to use it

-You don't ned to know yaml pipelines to produce these graphics.
-That said, they are helpful in reviewing yaml, so a pipeline developer/documenter can benefit from them.

-We are using mermaid syntax to produce the graphics - :link: [mermaid intro](https://mermaid.js.org/intro/) is a good place to start with that

 ### make sure your governing stages are included